The Jenny Jones Show: Format

 The Jenny Jones Show is an hour-long daytime talk show that was hosted by television presenter Jenny Jones.
 It primarily featured stand-up, audience interaction, and guest interviews.
 Jones hosted segments and moderated interviews in front of a studio audience, who frequently engaged in these discussions.
 According to Jones, the show was "carefully scripted" and segments often pertained to cooking, fashion, and celebrities.
 In addition to how-to and expert advice segments, Jones hosted recurring segments such as Purse Check, where Jones gave $100 to whoever could produce a specified item from their purse first; Jenny's Male Bag, where male viewers shared their pet peeves; Jenny's Baby Book, where viewers sent in their baby photos to be shared on the show; and Take a Bow, which highlighted a person who had done something special for their local community.

 Upon its second season, the show reformatted into a tabloid talk show.
-Most episodes now focused on a single topic, often sensational in nature, that was discussed among a panel of everyday people.
+Most episodes now focused on a single topic, often sensational in nature, that was discussed among a panel of ordinary people.
 In a typical episode, the guests, usually in pairs, were seated on a stage situated in front of a studio audience.
 The guests discussed their personal experiences, which often involved some type of relational transgression.
 Jones moderated these discussions, in which she asked the guests questions or offered advice.
 During these discussions, Jones walked throughout the studio audience and periodically handed off her microphone to audience members to make additional comments.
-These audience members generally offered further advice or even expressed disapproval of the guests.
+These audience members generally offered further advice or expressed criticism of the guests.
 The show also invited various musicians to perform during breaks in the show.